FX-Brokers.eu

 CySEC, FCA

-Admirals (formerly Admiral Markets) is regulated by CySEC and the FCA, with its EFSA licence revoked in April 2026.
+Admirals (formerly Admiral Markets) is regulated by CySEC and the FCA (dual regulatory coverage).
 It passports into the Netherlands under MiFID II.
-The EUR 25 minimum deposit is low, and iDEAL is supported for instant funding.
+The €25 minimum deposit is low, and iDEAL is supported for instant funding.
 Admirals stands out for its MetaTrader Supreme Edition plugin, which adds advanced order types, a sentiment widget, and a mini terminal to MT4 and MT5.
-The educational offering is strong, including webinars and a structured trader education programme available in multiple languages.
-Spreads on EUR/USD start from 0.5 pips on the Trade.MT5 account, and the instrument range covers forex, indices, commodities, shares, and ETFs.
+The educational offering is strong, including webinars and a structured trader education programme available in multiple languages including Dutch-relevant English content.
+Spreads on EUR/USD start from 0.5 pips on the Trade.MT5 account.
+The instrument range covers forex, indices, commodities, shares, and ETFs — around 8,000 in total.
+The platform range is limited to MetaTrader only, with no cTrader or TradingView integration.

 Min deposit